genular/pandora-backend/documentation/docker_images/README.md

 ### Login to DockerHub
 	- cat ~/my_password.txt | docker login --username foo --password-stdin
 ### Tag image
+	- sudo docker image ls -a
-	- docker tag IMAGE_ID genular/parent:master
+	- docker tag ac55e70039a9 genular/parent:master
 ### Push your image to the repository you created on DockerHub
 	- sudo docker push genular/parent:master
 ### or upload to CDN